chr3st5an/token-verifier/README.md

 python verifier.py
 ```

-The program will now ask you for the file which contains the tokens.
+The script will now ask you for the file which contains the tokens.
 It's import to either enter an absolute or relative path to the file, e.g. `C:\Users\Example\tokens.txt` or `..\tokens.txt`.
 If the tokens aren't saved in a file yet, create a simple `txt` file and save them in there.

-Once you enter path, the program will do it's magic and show you which tokens are valid and which aren't.
+Once you enter path, the script will do it's magic and show you which tokens are valid and which aren't.

 </br>